Skip to main content

 }

 This is the “duck the ambience while voice-over plays” adapter.
 Good for 80% of projects.
-The multi-bus version is the same shape with one more layer of multiplication (see the table at the end).
+The multi-bus version is the same shape with one more layer of multiplication (see the table after the host bindings).

 Step 4: The core Soundscape class